Instructions to set up slate® desktop and create your first personalized translation engine.

 The vital signs of a medical patience ‘s life-sustaining functions are body temperature, pulse rate, respiration rate and blood pressure.

-The vital signs of a Slate™ Desktop engine give us clues about its capacity to render translations that reduce the translator’s work.
+Every slate® desktop engine has vital signs.
+They give us clues about its capacity to render translations that reduce the translator’s work.
 They include evaluation set, edit distance, quality quotient and two BLEU scores.

 Use your engine in your CAT.